mca91/ITEWR_DC_Course/chapter2.md

   }
 ```

 Notice that the code above contains two gaps indicated by `???`.
-Can you replace them with the right expressions?
+Can You replace them with the right expressions?

 <br>
-*Vectors `cs` and `ts` are availabe in your working environment.*
+*Vectors `cs` and `ts` are availabe in Your working environment.*
 <br>

 ***=instructions